nkarasiak/dzetsaka/readme.md

 On **Linux** simply open terminal and type :
 `pip install scikit-learn`

+### On **Windows**

+**For Qgis 3**:
+Open OsGeo shell in admin, then :
+`py3_env.bat`
+`pip install scikit-learn`

+**For Qgis 2**:
-On **Windows**, you have few more steps to do.
+In the OsGeo setup, search for PIP and install it.
+Then you have few more steps to do.
 In the explorer, search for OsGeo4W Shell, right click to open it as an administrator.
 Now use pip in OsGeo Shell like on Linux.
 Just type :<br/>
 `pip install scikit-learn`

-If you do not have pip installed, open *osgeo4w-setup-x86_64.exe*, select *Advanced install* and install these libraries :
+If you do not have pip installed, open osgeo4w-setup-x86_64.exe, select Advanced install and install *pip*.
-- scipy
-- pip

 You can now use **Random Forest**, **SVM**, or **KNN** !